D4rCM4rC/cadir/README.md

 ## *Still to come
 Some features are not included at present.
 This will follow:

-- link files from cache
+- optional linking files from cache
+- optional verbose output